YushiYoshida/ERPT_Japan_Multiple-prior_BayesianSVAR/README.md

 Weiyang Zhai, available online Feb 2025, Journal of International Money and Finance, 103312

+The main contributions in these modified codes are the following.
+(1) The original GKR code did not have zero restrictions, so we implanted the zero restriction part of the GK code.
+Of course, we had to make some adjustments.
+(2) We added the ERPT range restrictions, allowing ERPT estimates between -1 and +1.
+(3) Comparing graphically two alternative scenarios for narrative restrictions.
+(The code is original by Yoshida)

 The main file is 'YZ_ERPT_mainfile.m'
 After choosing the narrative restriction out of 7 alternatives by nr_yz = '', this code runs for more than a day.